Siham-Kh/Scanner/README.md

 git clone <repository_url>
 cd Scanner

-2. Build the scanner program.

-go build

-3. Run the scanner by providing the target host and port as command-line arguments.
+3. Run/build the scanner by providing the target host and port as command-line arguments. go run main.go <host> <port>
-./main <host> <port>

 - The scanner will not remain in listening mode.
 It checks for the mysql server, if not connected a message "MySQL does not appear to be running on the specified host and port." will show!

 - Replace <host> with the IP address of the target host and <port> with the MySQL port (typically 3306).
-Example: ./main localhost 3306
+Example: go run main.go localhost 3306

 ## Testing